jmhuss/pyfocs/README.md

 Also included are a family of functions for calculating wind speed from FODS data as well as other common statistical techniques, data manipulation, and diagnostics methods intended for use with FODS.
 See the example notebooks for more details.

-Check out our [EGU2020 talk](notebooks/EGU2020/Schilperoort_dtscalibration_pyfocs.pdf) for an overview of both libraries.
+Check out the [EGU2020 talk](notebooks/EGU2020/Schilperoort_dtscalibration_pyfocs.pdf) for an overview of both libraries.

 # PyFOX Steps